PavanRangani/docs/docs/prd/family/browse-single-families.md

   - When family is Archived, tab name will be changed from `Current` to `Archived`.
   - `Deceased` tab will show deceased Individual and `Terminated` tab will show all terminated entity.
 - Shows `Archived` tag in header for the archive tab.
-- New legal entities can't be created for an archived family.
-Shows `Archived` tag for the archived family.

 ### Current tab